 It is uncommon to have a urine infection if you are a man under the age of 50.
 The usual treatment is a course of a medicine called an antibiotic.
-Tests to assess the bladder, prostate, or kidneys are sometimes advised, particularly if the infection occurs two or more times within three months, or if a kidney is infected.
+Tests to assess the bladder, prostate, or kidneys are sometimes advised.

 Understanding the urinary tract

-There are two kidneys - one on each side of the abdomen.
-They make urine which drains down the ureters into the bladder.
-Urine is stored in the bladder and is passed out through the urethra from time to time when we go to the toilet.
+There are two kidneys - one on each side of the upper part of the tummy (abdomen).
+They make urine which drains down tubes called ureters into the bladder.
+Urine is stored in the bladder.
+It is passed out through a tube (called the urethra) from time to time when we go to the toilet.

 What is a urine infection and what causes it?